Eleanor Updale

-Eleanor Updale (born 1953) is an English fiction writer, best known for the Victorian-era London thriller Montmorency (2003) and its sequels, the Montmorency series, which feature the namesake fictional character, Montmorency.
+Eleanor Updale (born 1953) is an English fiction writer, best known for the Victorian-era children's book Montmorency (2003), and its sequels, which feature the namesake fictional character, Montmorency, a former convict turned gentleman.

 Personal life and education

-Eleanor Updale was born in 1953 and grew up in Camberwell in South London.
+Eleanor Updale was born in 1953 and grew up in Camberwell in south London.
 She studied history at St Anne's College, Oxford in the 1970s.
 She studied for an M.Res. degree at the Centre for Editing Lives and Letters at Queen Mary College, University of London in 2003.
 Her research into early members of the Royal Society was awarded a PhD in History by the university in 2007.
 She is also a trustee of the charity Listening Books.

 Updale is married to broadcaster James Naughtie.
 The couple have three children.